ranery/Bayesian-CycleGAN/README.md

 # Bayesian Cycle-consistent Adversarial Networks in PyTorch

-This is the PyTorch implementation for Bayesian Cyclegan.
+This is the PyTorch implementation for [Bayesian CycleGAN](https://arxiv.org/abs/1811.07465).

 ## Introduction